 Other debts

 Review any personal loans, car loans, credit cards or buy-now-pay-later facilities.
-As a general rule, if these non-deductible debts exceeds around 10% of household income, a structured repayment strategy should be a priority.
+As a general rule, if these non-deductible debts exceed around 10% of household income, a structured repayment strategy should be a priority.
 Debt consolidation can help reduce interest costs, but only when paired with disciplined spending habits.
+For homeowners, debt recycling can be worth exploring as a way to convert non-deductible debt into a tax-efficient structure.

 Have your income or expenses changed over the past year?
 Rising living costs, subscriptions and lifestyle creep can quietly erode progress.
 Reviewing cash flow helps ensure you’re spending intentionally and freeing up funds for savings, investing and debt reduction.

 How much did you save last year?
 If saving only happens after spending, it may be time to “pay yourself first” by directing a portion of income (often up to 10%) into a regular savings plan.
-It’s also important to maintain an emergency fund with three to six months of living expenses, kept separate from long-term investments.
+Keep an emergency fund too, ideally three to six months of living expenses, held separately from your long-term investments.

 When illness, injury or unexpected events occur, underinsurance is a common and costly issue.
-Reviewing life insurance, income protection, total and permanent disability, and trauma cover ensures your protection remains appropriate for your income, debts and family situation.
+Reviewing life insurance, income protection, total and permanent disability (TPD), and trauma cover ensures your protection remains appropriate for your income, debts and family situation.
+Our insurance advice team can assess whether existing cover, inside or outside super, remains adequate.

 Superannuation